JuliaPOMDP/DESPOT.jl/README.md

 ## Bugs ##

 Please feel free to file bug reports and I will try to address them as soon as I am able.
-Feature requests will be considered, but only as time allows.
+ Feature requests will be considered as well, but only as time allows.